 Each Thanksgiving, we substitute these pumpkin bars for pumpkin pie.
-I adapted a recipe that my mom has made for years.
+The recipe is adapted from a classic pumpkin bar recipe that my mom has made for years - one of my favorites!

 The recipe called for 4 eggs which I thought was far too many to try to replace.
-But it turned out I was wrong.
-Flax seed "eggs" work well in this recipe as does gluten free flour.
+But it turned out flax "eggs" work well in this recipe as does gluten free flour!

 Whether they eat them with a fork (like cake) or with our fingers (like bars), my kids love them either way!

-I like to frost these with a prepackaged dairy free cream cheese frosting.
+I frost these with a prepackaged dairy free cream cheese frosting.
 Look in the baking aisle for "safe" options.
 Otherwise, you can make your own vanilla frosting (try this easy recipe).

 6 tablespoons warm water